jimenofonseca/HBLM-USA/README.md

 # HBLM-USA-1.0

-Forecasting model of building energy consumption for the USA (part of the 6th IPCC report on Climate Change (2021)).
+Data-driven forecasting model of building energy consumption for the USA (part of the 6th IPCC report on Climate Change (2021)).

 ## How does it work